deepflowio/docs/translate/translated/07-integration/02-input/03-profile/02-profile.md

 For Java applications, we support receiving Profile data in [JFR](https://docs.oracle.com/javacomponents/jmc-5-4/jfr-runtime-guide/about.htm) format.
 Use Java's built-in [jcmd](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/tooldescr006.html) or [async-profiler](https://github.com/async-profiler/async-profiler) to collect Profile data and generate Jfr format to send to DeepFlow.

-Here is a reference code snippet for building the reporting logic:
+Here is a reference code for building the reporting logic:

 ```java
 import okhttp3.*;